-When psoriatic arthritis affects the hands, it can break down the joints and limit a person’s mobility.
+When PsA affects the hands, it can break down the joints and limit a person’s mobility.
 It may cause swelling, stiffness, and inflammation in the hand and finger joints.

-Psoriatic arthritis symptoms can range from mild to severe.
-Many people experience flare-ups, or periods in which their symptoms are much worse, as well as periods in which symptoms lessen or disappear.
+PsA symptoms can range from mild to severe.
+Many people experience flare-ups when symptoms worsen but also experience periods in which symptoms lessen or disappear.

-When psoriatic arthritis affects the hands, it tends to affect the joints closest to the nails, which can cause swelling in the fingers.
-As a result, some people confuse psoriatic arthritis with gout.
+When PsA affects the hands, it tends to affect the joints closest to the nails, which can cause swelling in the fingers.
+As a result, some people confuse PsA with gout.

-The symptoms of arthritis in the hands can disrupt daily life.
-Psoriatic arthritis may affect one hand more than the other.
+Arthritis symptoms in the hands can disrupt daily life.
+PsA may affect one hand more than the other, and it may affect a single finger.

 - stiff, painful finger and hand joints